schemedoc/manpages/README.md

 Take a manpage from `templates/` and fill it in!
 Remove any sections that you feel are not needed.
 Do as many as you like and submit a PR through GitHub.
+You can open an issue if you want to show others that you're working on something.

 Please use [errata-corrected versions of R6RS](https://weinholt.se/scheme/r6rs/) and R7RS as your references.

-Not everything has a template yet, so you might want to look further.
+Not everything has a template yet and some do not have accurate synopses.
 Another way to help is to develop tools that work with the documents, e.g. checking their structure, searching for missed pages, etc.

 Sometimes it's appropriate to group together several procedures in the same page.
-See `man3/cdr.3scheme` for an example of how to link to the main page.
+See `man3/cdr.3scheme` for an example of how to link to another page.

 ## A short defense of the manpage language